Easter Activity - Number Recognition

-I love quick and easy activities and this Easter activity is just that; quick and easy.
+I love quick and easy activities and this Easter number recognition activity is just that; quick and easy.
 It is a great morning invitation, or I just woke up from nap invitation, or momma needs a minute invitation.
 Basically, you are getting the idea that this Easter activity is perfect for just about any situation where you are trying to keep your preschooler busy and engaged at home.

 The best part about this post is that I teamed up with some of my blogger friends to help you create a fun and simple Easter occasion for your family.
 I am providing the entertainment with a super simple Easter activity.
 My friend Tara from a Spot of Tea Designs is providing the decor that you and your kiddos can make together and my foodie friend, Katie from Eat Pretty Darling, is sharing the most adorable way to make some Easter snacks (that is RIDICULOUSLY simple).
 So down at the bottom of this post, I will have all those details for you, but first, let me share this fun Easter activity.